 Below the Slick Rocks, the wagons stopped at Lake Pagahrit.
 Drifting sand had blocked off Lake Canyon forming a lake behind the sand dam.
 The lake was a half-mile long and about a quarter mile wide with good feed around it.
 The sand dam washed out Lake Pagahrit in 1915.
 The lake provided a resting place for the people and grass for the livestock.
 The wagon train camped there several days while work crews worked on the Clay Hills Pass road.

 Despite the jeep pictures, it is hard to visualize the difficult terrain the pioneers faced.
 This next picture, although not part of the pioneer trail, helps put it in perspective.
 State road 261 goes across Cedar Mesa between highway 163 and highway 95.
 Just as the Clay Hills road did, the Moki Dugway road drops 1100 feet in three miles.
-Built by a uranium company, Moki (Moqui) Dugway is west of Clay Hills road.
+Built by a uranium company, Moki (Moqui) Dugway is southeast of Clay Hills road.

 Part of the road across Cedar Mesa to Comb Wash is referred to as The Twist.

 Wagons traveled several miles down Comb Wash before locating a place to build a road over Comb Ridge.